shiroyuki/com.shiroyuki.www/docs/source/misc/resume.rst

 Summary of Qualification
 ========================

-- Design the software architecture and develop software.
-- Design and develop software development libraries and framework.
+- Design the software architecture and develop software, software development libraries and frameworks.
 - Design the user experience, especially for web application on desktop and mobile.
 - Work in the agile development environment.
-- Design the software architecture.
 - Perform system administration tasks.

 Working Experience